awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

             role: my-role
         securityGroups:
           groupIds:
-            - sg-abc123
+            - sg-05b1d815d1EXAMPLE
       ```
 **Important**
-The security groups that you specify in the policy must exist\.
+The security group or groups that you specify for your pods must meet the following criteria:
+They must exist\.
 If they don't exist, then, when you deploy a pod that matches the selector, your pod remains stuck in the creation process\.
-If you describe the pod, you'll see an error message similar to the following one: `An error occurred (InvalidSecurityGroupID.NotFound) when calling the CreateNetworkInterface operation: The securityGroup ID 'sg-abc123' does not exist`\.
+If you describe the pod, you'll see an error message similar to the following one: `An error occurred (InvalidSecurityGroupID.NotFound) when calling the CreateNetworkInterface operation: The securityGroup ID 'sg-05b1d815d1EXAMPLE' does not exist`\.
-The security group must allow inbound communication from the cluster security group \(for `kubelet`\) over any ports you've configured probes for\.
+They must allow inbound communication from the [cluster security group](sec-group-reqs.md#cluster-sg) \(for `kubelet`\) over any ports that you've configured probes for\.
-The security group must allow outbound communication to a security group that allows inbound TCP and UDP port 53 \(for CoreDNS pods\) from it\.
+They must allow outbound communication over TCP and UDP ports 53 to a security group assigned to pods running CoreDNS\.
+The security group for your CoreDNS pods must allow inbound TCP and UDP port 53 traffic from your security group\.
+They must have necessary inbound and outbound rules to communicate with other pods that they need to communicate with\.
-If you're using the security group policy with Fargate, make sure that your security group has rules that allow the pods to communicate with the Kubernetes control plane\.
+They must have rules that allow the pods to communicate with the Kubernetes control plane if you're using the security group with Fargate\.
 The easiest way to do this is to specify the cluster security group as one of the security groups\.
 Security group policies only apply to newly scheduled pods\.
 They do not affect running pods\.

    1. Deploy the policy\.